practicalli/blog-cryogen/content/md/posts/a-deeper-understanding-of-clojure-cli-tools.md

 You can see that the first time we are using the test-runner the CLI tools download the source code from the Git repository.

-> NOTE: Using a Git commit is relatively stable dependencies.
-The only risk is if you are using a shared repository and a force commit is made that replaces the commit you have as dependency.
+> NOTE: Using a Git commit provides just a stable dependency as Maven or other tool.
+The only risk is if you are using a shared repository and a force commit is made that replaces the commit you have as dependency, but that will have a different hash value, so you will notice that kind of change when running your code.

 ## And now some code